 The ruins of Lachish were uncovered by archaeologists upon this hill west of Hebron.
 Lachish was a Judean fortress.
 The Assyrians under King Sennacherib attacked the city and made a siege against it.
 Lachish fell c.
 701 BC.
 This was recorded in the Jewish Bible.
-It was also recorded in the Assyrian archives at Nineveh in Mosul, Iraq.
-There was art work found near Mosul in Iraq showing King Sennacherib (Assyrian) receiving booty taken from Lachish on a blood soaked battle field.
+It was also recorded in the Assyrian archives at Nineveh across from Mosul, Iraq.
+This city fell to Assyria.
 Grape vines were planted along the road.
 Israel was suffering a second year of drought in '99.
 In 2002 they got more than their average share of rain.

 The walls were built in the Iron Age II insets-offsets style contemporary with the times of King Hezekiah of Judea and King Sennacherib of Assyria.